franneck94/Vscode-C-Cpp-Runner/README.md

 - ⚙️ Exclude Glob Pattern for the Folder Selection (string array, defaults to **["\*\*/build", "\*\*/.\*", "\*\*/.vscode",]**)

 ## Important Notes

+## Using the MSVC Compiler

+To use the MSVC compiler (toolchain), set the **msvcBatchPath** setting to a valid path.
+An example path would be: **"C:/Program Files/Microsoft Visual Studio/2022/Community/VC/Auxiliary/Build/vcvarsall.bat"**.
+Then set the **useMsvc** to true, to not use GCC/Clang tools in the current workspace.
+If you want to stop using the MSVC compiler, just set **useMsvc** to false.
+Note: Only the 64-bit (no cross-compiling) version of MSVC is supported.

 ### Constraints with Files and Folders